mitschlagel/mitschlagel/README.md

 ### mit schlagel == "with sticks" 🥁

-I'm Spencer, a software engineer currently working as an iOS developer.
+Hi, I'm Spencer, a software engineer employed as an iOS developer.
+I also like React, and am learning React Native.
 I like building things people enjoy.

 I'm also a freelance orchesta musician, drummer, and adjunct professor @ [unomaha](https://www.unomaha.edu)